Langdon, Alberta: Demographics

 The population of Langdon according to the 2018 municipal census conducted by Rocky View County is 5,364, a 9.5% increase from its 2013 municipal census population count of 4,897.

+As of 2021, Langdon is 94.1% White, and 5.6% a visible minority.
+More specifically, the population is 29.3% English, 25.3% Scottish, 20.7% German, 19.2% Canadian, 18.2% Irish, and 10.3% Ukrainian.
+The largest visible minority population is Black, comprising 1.2% of Langdon's population.

+40% of Langdon's population is Christian, and 59.3% is irreligious.

 Attractions

 Langdon is home to The Track - a golf course formerly known as the Boulder Creek Golf Course.

-To the North-West of Langdon is the wetland waterfowl habitat Weed Lake.
+To the northwest of Langdon is the wetland waterfowl habitat Weed Lake.

+Langdon Days is an annual event hosted in the town during the summer baseball season and includes a parade down main street and a lot of good advertising for small businesses in the town.

 Education

 Langdon School provides education to students in kindergarten through grade 9.
 Sarah Thompson School provides education to students from K-5.

+Horseshoe Crossing High School provides education to students in the grades 9-12.